nablarch/nablarch-document/en/application_framework/application_framework/batch/nablarch_batch/architecture.rst

 5. The action class returns :java:extdoc:`Result <nablarch.fw.Result>`, which shows the results.
 6. Repeat steps 2-5 until there is no more data to process.
 7. :java:extdoc:`StatusCodeConvertHandler (StatusCodeConvertHandler) <nablarch.fw.handler.StatusCodeConvertHandler>`
-   set in the handler queue converts the status code of the process result into the process end code, and the process end code is returned as the processing result of the batch application.
+   set in the handler queue converts the status code of the process result into the process exit code, and the process exit code is returned as the processing result of the batch application.

 .. _nablarch_batch-handler: